Health-Informatics-UoN/hutch-relay/app/Hutch.Relay/Startup/Cli/Core/README.md

 Herein are some classes and suggested usage for:

 - Using `System.CommandLine` 2.x (beta5+) with the .NET Generic Host model
   - In particular supporting the use of Generic Host for Configuration and Dependency Injection.
-- Having the entrypoint to a `System.CommandLine` app look and feel roughly like ASP.NET or Generic Host apps.
+- Only building the Generic Host when invoking actions that need it
-- Having a CLI in an ASP.NET Core App by using multiple entrypoints
+- Supporting a Web App with a CLI by running an ASP.NET Core entrypoint as a CLI command (typically the default)

 This document also serves to supplement the `System.CommandLine` documentation with patterns that seem sensible.